 I am so excited to share my very first blog income report!
-I am completely shocked and really happy.
+This is so exciting and shocking.

 I didn’t make much, but it doesn’t matter to me.
 This blog is an outlet and a way to connect to other bloggers, so having actual blog income is stunning.